TOP

 DOUBLE-CHECK YOUR GEAR

 Before stepping into your car and heading off into the sunset (or sunrise), check your gear.
 Be sure you haven’t caused any accidental dings, holes, tears, you name it.
-Also, pay special attention to your paddle and kayak seat.
+Also, pay special attention to your paddle and kayak seats.
 Then, after that, do it all again.

 Contact Back